TanyaMatanda/deep-tech-2026-report/assets/deep_tech_2026_comprehensive_report.md

 **Potential Challenge:** Technical optimization may create blind spots in other critical areas including commercial strategy, organizational culture, regulatory affairs, and stakeholder management.
 The question for 2026 is whether boards can maintain technical excellence while broadening their governance capabilities.

 ### The 2026 IPO Pipeline: A Governance Stress Test
-The anticipated public listings of major Deep Tech players in 2026—headlined by the potential partial spin-off or liquidity events for **SpaceX** and other "decacorns"—will serve as a stress test for the sector's governance maturity.
+The **potential** public listings of major Deep Tech players in 2026—headlined by reported preparations for **SpaceX** and other "decacorns"—serve as a critical scenario for stress testing the sector's governance maturity.

 *   **The "SpaceX Effect":** As high-profile private companies prepare for public markets, their governance structures (often characterized by super-voting shares and board loyalty to founders) will face intense scrutiny from institutional investors and proxy advisors.
 *   **The Transition Gap:** Our data suggests a steep "governance cliff" between private and public Deep Tech firms.
 Companies planning an IPO in 2026-2027 must urgently bridge the gap between "founder-friendly" private boards and "investor-ready" public boards, particularly regarding independent oversight and diverse representation.